geraldfongha/Deploy-a-Dynamic-Web-App-on-AWS/README.md

-# Deploy-a-Dynamic-Web-App-on-AWS
+# Dynamic Website Hosting on AWS

-Hosting a dynamic Web App on AWS cloud with an EC2 instance while using flyway to migrate SQL data to MySQL RDS database.
+This project demonstrates the deployment and hosting of a dynamic website on AWS, utilizing various services and components to ensure high availability, scalability, security, and fault tolerance.

 ## Architecture Overview